andywer/leakage/README.md

 Methods:
 * `printSummary(title: ?String, log: ?Function)` - Prints a short summary.
 Can pass a title to print. `log` is the function used to output the summary line by line.
 Defaults to `console.log`.

+### LeakageError

+Memory leak errors are instances of this custom error.
+You can use it to check if an error is really a memory leak error or just a generic kind of problem (like a broken reference).

+Import it as `const { LeakageError } = require('leakage')`.

 ### CLI Parameters